You can find the MHS Course Guide here

 Grades: 10, 11, 12

-Prerequisite: Successful completion of Algebra II Part I or CC Regents Geometry (average 75 or better).
+Prerequisite: Successful completion of Algebra II Part I, or successful completion of CC Regents Geometry and a score of 65 or better on the CC Geometry Regents Exam.

 Credit: 1